noveogroup/backbone.iobind/README.md

 ### Usage Guidelines

 *Model binding without ID:* Do NOT bind to Models that do NOT have an `id` assigned.
 This will cause for extra listeners and cause potentially large memory leak problems.
-Be careful when creating model instances on the client that have yet to have an id assigned.
 See the example app for one possible workaround.

 *Namespace construction:* When constructing the namespace, as with the the ioSync method, for a given model ioBind will default to the `url` of the collectionthat model is a part of, else it will use the models `urlRoot`.